benj-lazaro/100-days-of-code-python-pro-bootcamp/day-34-quizzler/readme.md

 ### What does it do?
 The Quizzler API app will:
 * Access the Open Trivia DB (https://opentdb.com/) to get trivia questions
+* Retrieve 10 random questions from the API
+* Ask the user to press the Green button for True and Red button for False
+* Records each correct answer

 ### How does it work?
 On the command-line (or terminal), type the following:<br>